 Our calculations regarding the development of sovereign debt in the three major EMU economies and the four crisis countries show that, in many countries, the process involved in achieving a sustainable reduction in the government debt ratio will be a very long and drawn-out one.
-Germany and Ireland are the only two countries that will manage to adhere to the 60% debt level criterion set out in the Stability and Growth Pact by 2031.
+Germany and Ireland are the only two countries that will manage to adhere to the 60% debt level criterion set out in the Stability and Growth Pact by 2032.
+Three countries will still have to live with debt burdens equal to or higher than 100% of GDP in 2032, this includes Greece, Italy and Portugal.
 The progress made in cutting debt relies heavily on assumptions regarding fiscal discipline, economic growth and the average interest rates on the debt.

 Our interactive Debt Tool allows you to simulate the development in the debt ratios of selected eurozone economies by applying various assumptions, and to compare the figures with our forecasts.